Ukraine's Zelenskyy calls on Putin to meet as tensions soar

 Putin ordered the Russian government to offer 10,000 rubles (about $130) to each evacuee, an amount equivalent to about half of an average monthly salary in eastern Ukraine.

 Lori Hinnant reported from Kyiv, Ukraine.
-Geir Moulson in Berlin, Aamer Madhani in Munich, Robert Burns in Washington, Liudas Dapkus in Vilnius, Lithuania, and Yuras Karmanau in Kyiv contributed to this story.
+Geir Moulson in Berlin, Aamer Madhani in Munich, Robert Burns and Darlene Superville in Washington, Liudas Dapkus in Vilnius, Lithuania, and Yuras Karmanau in Kyiv contributed to this story.

 Follow AP’s coverage of the Ukraine crisis at https://apnews.com/hub/russia-ukraine